 Route 66 Passport

-The new improved, 76-page 2022 edition of Mother Road Route 66 Passport is now available to Route 66 travelers and enthusiasts.
+The new Fourth Edition 2023/2024 82-page edition of the Mother Road Route 66 Passport is now available to Route 66 travelers and enthusiasts.

 The popular passport is available for purchase at many Route 66 passport distribution points, and the Touch Media website as well as at other online locations.